Come In Out of the Pain

 "Come In Out of the Pain" is a song written by Don Pfrimmer and Frank J. Myers, and recorded by American country music singer Doug Stone.
 It was released in March 1992 as the third and final single from his album I Thought It Was You.
-It peaked at number 3 on both the Billboard Hot Country Singles & Tracks chart on The Canadian RPM Tracks chart.
+It peaked at number 3 on both the Billboard Hot Country Singles & Tracks chart and the Canadian RPM Tracks chart.